Coderlancce/holbertonschool-low_level_programming/0x15-file_io/README.md

-Start using types for write into file in other file :p holalaaa
+The file readme its the problem, and so please are you job :p